 Step 4.
 Celebrate Big and Small Wins

 Once you’ve created a plan, stick to it.
-The reason I was able to finally pay off all my consumer debt and be debt-free for the first time in my life is because I celebrated each milestone I hit — whether it was big or small.
+The reason I was able to finally pay off all my consumer debt and be debt-free for the first time in my life is because I celebrated each milestone I hit and didn’t have to borrow money — whether it was big or small.

 I celebrated my small wins with small indulgences, like taking a bubble bath and watching my favorite TV show (through Netflix or Hulu mind you, since I canceled my cable bill).
 The point is to find a way to pat yourself on the back for your hard work, so you can keep the momentum going until you reach your goal of debt freedom.
 Then you can really celebrate.